Hawaiian Electric Industries, Inc. (HE): Porter's Five Forces [11-2024 Updated]

 Hawaiian Electric Industries, Inc. (HE) - Porter's Five Forces: Competitive rivalry

-Intense competition among local utilities in Hawaii.
+Intense competition among local utilities for market share

-Price wars can erode profit margins.
+Price wars can erode profit margins

 Hawaiian Electric Industries, Inc. (HE) - Porter's Five Forces: Threat of substitutes